 Applying: Official Information Resources

 In the Czech Republic, the administration of visas and residence permits is divided between the Ministry of the Interior (MOI), which handles foreign nationals already resident in the Czech Republic, and the Ministry of Foreign Affairs (MFA), which runs the consular service at the Embassy where you will be making your initial visa application.
-Both ministries have extensive English-language information pages regarding visas and immigration, and we recommend you read them.
-The most import websites for student visa applicants are as follows:
+The most important websites for student visa applicants are as follows:

 Applying: Summary of Procedures